andrewtarzia/sca_cage_assembler/README.rst

 ``PROJDIR`` must be set by the user - where the user wants the data to be generated.

+``CODEDIR``            command-line option "a"
+-b file       options can have arguments
+              and long descriptions
+--long        options can be long also
+--input=file  long options can also have
+              arguments
+/V            DOS/VMS-style options too

 I attempt to highlight steps based on their part in the process (e.g. construction or analysis).
 Not all steps are necessary for what a user may want to do.
 Although, this project was so involved that many parts of the code are inter-related in an inconveniant to new usage.
 If so, please contact me for suggestions.

 For visualisation.